 - These parameters are characterized but not tested. - Note 1: Data in the Typical ("Typ") column is based on characterization results at 25°C. This data is for design guidance only and is not tested. - 2: This is the limit to which VDD can be lowered in Sleep mode without losing RAM data. - 3: The supply current is mainly a function of the operating voltage and frequency.
-Other factors such as bus loading, oscillator type, bus rate, internal code execution pattern and temperature also have an impact on the current consumption. - a) The test conditions for all IDD measurements in active operation mode are: OSC1 = external square wave, from rail-to-rail; all I/O pins tri-stated, pulled to Vss, T0CKI = VDD, MCLR = VDD; - WDT enabled/disabled as specified. - a) For standby current measurements, the conditions are the same, except that the device is in Sleep mode. - 4: Does not include current through REXT (in EXTRC mode only).
-The current through the resistor can be estimated by the formula: - I = VDD/2REXT (mA) with REXT in $k\Omega$. - 5: The Power-down current in Sleep mode does not depend on the oscillator type.
-Power-down current is measured with the part in Sleep mode, with all I/O pins in high-impedance state and tied to VDD or Vss.
+Other factors such as bus loading, oscillator type, bus rate, internal code execution pattern and temperature also have an impact on the current consumption. - a) The test conditions for all IDD measurements in active operation mode are: OSC1 = external square wave, from rail-to-rail; all I/O pins tri-stated, pulled to Vss, TOCKI = VDD, MCLR = VDD; - b) For standby current measurements, the conditions are the same, except that the device is in Sleep - 4: Does not include current through REXT (in EXTRC mode only).
+The current through the resistor can be estimated by the formula: - I = VDD/2REXT (mA) with REXT in $k\Omega$.